 Some of these projects overlap, and they all continuously build on each other.
 The research is undertaken in collaboration with different disciplines nationally and internationally, and in close collaboration with the health care practice field, aiming at continuous development through knowledge dissemination and communication.

 Leader of the group and the program is Louise Nygård.
-A number of researchers (PhDs) are engaged in our work; at the Division of Occupational Therapy Camilla Malinowsky, Anna Brorsson, Mandana Fallahpour, Lena Rosenberg, och Ann-Helen Patomella.
-The PhD-students are: Rina Kaptain, Elin Pettersson, Isabel Margot-Cattin, Sophie Gaber and Sarah Wallcook, and the research assistants are: Brittmari Uppgard are Helena Brodin.
+A number of researchers (PhDs) are engaged in our work; at the Division of Occupational Therapy Camilla Malinowsky, Anna Brorsson, Charolotta Ryd, Mandana Fallahpour, Lena Rosenberg, och Ann-Helen Patomella.
+The PhD-students are: Rina Kaptain, Elin Jakobsson (f.d.
+Pettersson), Isabel Margot-Cattin, Sophie Gaber and Sarah Wallcook, and the research assistants are: Helena Brodin, Ann-Louise Engvall and Birgit Heuchemer.
 Affiliated co-workers are: Anders Kottorp, KI/Malmö Universitet), Annika Öhman (LiU), Tina Helle (UCN, Ålborg), Eva Lindqvist (Nestor) and Annicka Hedman (FoU Nord?).

-In addition, a number of senior researchers also participate, for more information, see each of the projects: Maria Larsson-Lund, Luleå University of Technology, Ove Almkvist, Stockholm University/KI, Stefan Lundberg, KTH; Malcolm Cutchin, Wayne State University (USA); Georgina Charlesworth (UCL), Anders Wallin (Sahlgrenska), and others.
+In addition, a number of senior researchers also participate, for more information, see each of the projects: Maria Larsson-Lund, Luleå University of Technology, Stefan Lundberg, KTH; Malcolm Cutchin, Wayne State University (USA); Georgina Charlesworth (UCL), Anders Wallin (Sahlgrenska), and others.